| Quality

 efficacy and safety conclusions are used in the Delfini evidence

-the source does not pass the audit for validity and usefulness,
+does not pass the audit for validity and usefulness, but has

-but has utilized a sound search strategy and sound criteria for
+utilized a sound search strategy and sound criteria for excluding

-excluding efficacy studies lacking relevance, validity or for
+efficacy studies lacking relevance, validity or for other

-other problems, all the primary studies selected for inclusion
+problems, all the primary studies selected for inclusion by

 form the basis of the Delfini review, which will then be updated